fridamariejoergensen/CSS_project/content/text-analysis.md

 The shortest wiki text is 126 characters (with spaces) and belongs to the character Oakden Hernshaw.
-The site contains the short description "Oakden Hernshaw was a wizard." a long with some sparse information about species and gender in the infobox.
+The site contains the short description "Oakden Hernshaw was a wizard." along with some sparse information about species and gender in the infobox.
 The longest wiki text is of length 285806 and is, not surprisingly, the one about Harry Potter.
 The distribution of the wiki texts can be seen below.

 <img src="/images/Distribution_wiki_text.png" />